 (d) for each such dispatch —

-(i) the name of the person to whom the packaged SRS was dispatched; and
+(i) the name of the person to whom the packaged SSAN was dispatched; and

-(ii) if a licence is needed to possess the SRS, the person’s licence details or authority to possess the SRS,
+(ii) if a licence is needed to possess the SSAN, the person’s licence details or authority to possess the SSAN,

 and is kept for 2 years after the date of each such receipt or dispatch.

-(4) A person who stores any packaged SRS at a licensed place must do a stock take of all packaged SRS stored at the place at least once a month.
+(4) A person who stores any packaged SSAN at a licensed place must do a stock take of all packaged SSAN stored at the place at least once a month.

-(5) For the purpose of subregulation (4), a stock take of packaged SRS stored at a place is not done unless —
+(5) For the purpose of subregulation (4), a stock take of packaged SSAN stored at a place is not done unless —

-(a) the quantity of packaged SRS stored at the place at the time of the stock take is compared to the inventory for the place at that time; and
+(a) the quantity of packaged SSAN stored at the place at the time of the stock take is compared to the inventory for the place at that time; and

 (b) any unexplained loss is investigated; and